Last Updated on November 2, 2022

 Working capital financing is a loan you take to finance these operations.
 This type of loan should not be used to fund long-term investments or assets.
 Instead, it should be utilized for immediate needs such as rent, debt payments, and payroll.

 Working capital financing is not uncommon.
-According to the World Bank, 28 percent of firms use banks to finance their working capital.
+According to the World Bank, 28% of firms use banks to finance their working capital.

 When taking out working capital financing, keep a detailed plan on how you want to use the money, including income projections of how the working capital will help your business to grow.
 If you fail to do this, you may find yourself buried in debt.